Here is an Overview of Azure Networking:

 AWS API Gateway - Azure API Management

 Amazon Redshift is the data warehouse.
-Can be encrypted and isolate.
+It can be encrypted and isolated.
 Support Petabytes of data.

 AWS Lamda – Azure Functions. i.e. Serverless.